rangzen/carbonplayer/README.md

 # Carbon Player Framework

-Carbon Player Framework is a personal tool for ideas exploration about 2 players board games simulation with some decision algorithm like minimax and genetic algorithm.
+The Carbon Player Framework is a personal tool for ideas exploration about 2 players board games simulation with some decision algorithm like minimax and genetic algorithm.
 Currently, the GA part is **not** in this project, I have to backport it from a private repository about Santorini.

 Please use it for testing and fun.